Monotrea/hsp-syntax-highlight/README.md

 ## Features

-This is a syntax-highlight extension for HSP.
+This is a simple syntax-highlight extension for HSP.

 ## Requirements